dart-lang/language/working/0546-patterns/exhaustiveness.md

 ```

 We don't have a kind of space that naturally represents a "negative" or hole.
-Extract spaces model a rectangular region of contiguous cells.
+Object spaces model a rectangular region of contiguous cells.
 They can easily
 represent an entire table, row, column, or cell here.
 But they can't do a more
 complex shape.

 But we do have unions.
 We can represent an arbitrarily complex shape using a
-union of simple extract shapes that cover everything except the missing parts:
+union of simple object shapes that cover everything except the missing parts:

 ```
          x: club          diamond       heart         spade